learn-co-curriculum/react-hooks-forms-abstraction/README.md

 }
 ```

-Since our initial state is an _object_, we have to copy all the key/value pairs
+Since our initial state is an _object_, in order to update state in our
+`onChange` handlers, we have to copy all the key/value pairs from the current
-from the current version of that object into our new state — that's what
+version of that object into our new state — that's what the spread operator here
-this spread operator here is doing:
+is doing:

 ```js
 setFormData({